Anthony Bingham Mildmay, 2nd Baron Mildmay of Flete: Steeplechasing

 "Nitty" Mildmay, a gaunt, stoop-shouldered six-footer, was a well-known and popular amateur steeplechaser.
 He rode in the Grand National before and after the war, becoming known as a persistent 'trier', despite several episodes of bad luck.
 In 1933 he rode his first winner called Good Shot at Wye in March but also rode in the National for the first time falling at the first from Youtell.

 In 1936, riding he loses his claim to 5lb (15 wins) winning the Boxhill Handicap Chase at Gatwick on Davy Jones.
 In the Grand National the same year the 100-1 Davy Jones, he was leading at the 2nd to last fence when a buckle on the reins broke and the horse ran out.
 He shared the amateur championship with Mr R Petre in 1937/38.

-The turning-point of his career was his meeting Peter Cazalet, a fellow Etonian but older and more distinguished than himself.
-From their friendship, which ended only with his death, was born a rider and an administrator of the highest class, the mighty Fairlawne training establishment and the introduction to chasing of its principal patron, H.M.
-Queen Elizabeth.
-No such grandiose schemes were evident at the beginning.
-It was just a case of two friends with a common interest in trining and riding chasers and since Cazalet's family home offered the most convenient base, Mildmay moved un.
-It was an arrangement which happily survived his friend's two marriages and lasted until his death.
+Mildmay’s association with Peter Cazalet, a fellow Etonian and established figure in National Hunt racing, became an important part of his career.
+Their friendship led to a long working relationship in training and riding steeplechasers, based largely at Cazalet’s family home, Fairlawne.
+Over time, Fairlawne developed into a prominent training establishment, and Cazalet’s racing connections included Queen Elizabeth, who became one of his principal patrons.
+Mildmay moved to Fairlawne because it provided a practical base for their shared racing interests, and the arrangement continued through Cazalet’s two marriages until Mildmay’s death.

 In 1947, he fell at Folkestone Racecourse and injured his neck, which gave rise to a number of disabling attacks of cramp.
 In the 1948 Grand National, he finished third on his favourite horse Cromwell, after an attack of the cramp meant he was just a passenger.

 During his career, he rode 197 winners from 1,037 rides under National Hunt Rules.
 His highest was 38 winners in 1949/50 season.
 He was the Leading Amateur 4 times and shared the title in 1937/38.
 He rode eight winners at Cheltenham, including three at The Festival.
 His final winner was on his own good hunter chaser Prince Brownie at the now defunct Kent racecourse of Wye on Monday 8 May 1950.
 His final ride was in the following Handicap Hurdle when he was placed 5th riding Peter Cazalet's Lady Beware "making up a lot of late ground".